Tom Leahy (Australian footballer): After football

 After leaving coaching Tom wrote about Football in the Adelaide press.
 In 1935 he accepted a position on the tribunal which heard charges against reported players, so that he could protect them from unwarranted suspensions.
 He was belatedly appointed a life member of the South Australian National Football League in 1945 and in 1944-64 was the resident officer at Football House, Hindmarsh Square.
 In 1946 he helped to form the Past Players and Officials Association.

 Legacy

 North Adelaide Football Club (Team of the Century)

 In October 2000, Leahy was named in the first ruck in North Adelaide's official "Team of the Century".
 He was also one of the first twenty inductees into North Adelaide's Hall of Fame in 2015.

 South Australian Football Hall of Fame

 In 2002, Leahy was among the inaugural group of 113 inductees into the South Australian Football Hall of Fame.

-Absence from Australian Football Hall of Fame

-Nearly a century has passed since Tom retired as a player and in that time South Australia has produced many first rate Ruckmen, but it fair to say not one of them has surpassed Tom as the greatest Ruckman produced in that State.

-In August 1976, The Advertiser football journalists Mike Coward and Geoff Kingston compiled the list "Footy's Fabulous Forty" listing the best forty footballers to play in South Australia to that point.
-Tom came in at number 5.

-In 1977 Merv Agars, author of Leahy's Australian Dictionary of Biography entry, compiled the best South Australian team of the past 100 years as part of the SANFL Centenary, and Tom was named First Ruck.
-In 2014 he named as First Ruck in journalist Michelangelo Rucci's South Australia's greatest football team.

-Considering his achievements his absence from the Australian Football Hall of Fame remains a mystery.
+Australian Football Hall of Fame

+Despite being considered by many as the best ruckman from South Australia in the sport's history, Leahy was for a longtime, absent from the Australian Football Hall of Fame.
+He was finally inducted in 2023.